bjoern-hempel/bjoern-hempel-welcome/README.md

 Hello! ¡Hola!
 Hallo!

 My name is Björn Hempel.
 I am Devops Engineer at [ressourcenmangel GmbH](https://www.ressourcenmangel.de/startseite.html).
-I love the development of software, automation, test-driven development, programming languages, technical innovations, artificial intelligence, security, languages, mathematics, physics...
+I love the development of software, automation, test-driven development, programming languages, technical innovations and progress, artificial intelligence, security, languages, mathematics, physics...
 Oh, God, the list is too long.
 But above all I love the Internet with all its possibilities.
 Networking the world.
 The free availability of knowledge.
 Let me share with you all my repositories, tutorials and libraries, which I will summarize below.

 ### 1.1 Profiles